erick1005/alx-system_engineering-devops/0x00-shell_basics/README.md

-2-bring me home changes from the current directory to home directory 3-list files  list all the contents in the current directory in long format 4-listmore files list all files icluding hidden ones in long format
+2-bring me home changes from the current directory to home directory 3-list files  list all the contents in the current directory in long format 4-listmore files list all files icluding hidden ones in long format 5-listfilesdigitonly list files in long format with users ids